joaovitor2614/storage-cashflow-management-app/README.md

 ```

 ## Credits
-Creditis to MoonsBlackSmith for helping with design and software architecture.
+Creditis to [MoonsBlacksmith](https://github.com/MoonsBlacksmith) for helping with design and software architecture.

 ## License